Fullchee/notes/docs/frontend/epic-react/2-react-hooks.md

 ## useState

 - accepts a function which is a lazy initializer!
-    - `useState` ignores the param afterwards
+    - `useState` ignores the param afterward
     - for computationally expensive stuff (async like )

 ### Why we need useState